- Why Choose Us?

 If it detects an abnormal heart rhythm, it sends out low- or high-energy shocks to reset the heart to a normal rhythm.
 An implantable cardioverter-defibrillator doesn't prevent an abnormal heart rhythm from occurring, but it treats it if it occurs.

-- Leadless Pacemaker — for a select number of patients who are candidates, our cardiology experts offer a leadless pacemaker option.
+For a select number of patients who are candidates, our cardiology experts offer a leadless pacemaker option.
 A leadless pacemaker is approximately 90% smaller than traditional transvenous pacemakers and is implanted directly into the ventricle of the heart using a transcatheter.
 This approach requires no chest incision or visible indicator that the pacemaker is there and reduces the risk of infection and complications associated with the incision and placement of a traditional pacemaker.
-Learn more about conventional versus leadless pacemakers.
+Learn more about conventional versus leadless pacemakers

 The procedure to insert the device can be done through a minor procedure by one of our cardiologists.
 After the device is implanted, the device records the electrical impulses of your heart and transmits them automatically to your doctor by way of the internet and wireless technology.
 All you need to do is keep the transmission monitor your doctor gives you beside your bed while you sleep.